Gator2-0/E-Commerce-Back-End/README.md

 Using Insomnia you can call in the different endpoints of the API.
 For the post and put request, follow the structure in the comment of the code.

+To see the video of the app working, click [here](https://drive.google.com/file/d/1Nwmf7C5vm5EfvgRsJxte9dOLTc8bfaEp/view)